dotenvx/dotenvx.github.io/docs/encrypted-env-file.md

 ---
-title: "Encrypted .env"
+title: ".env (encrypted)"
-description: "The encrypted .env file separates your secrets from their decryption key."
+description: "The .env file you can commit."
 permalink: /docs/encrypted-env-file/
 layout: radar
 ---